chivalry/chivalry/README.md

 I've been a professional developer for over 30 years (amateur going back another 10), working mostly in FileMaker, web stacks including Python, Node, and PHP, and most recently adding Salesforce.

 - 🔭 I’m currently working on client projects using FileMaker and Salesforce
-- 🌱 I’m currently learning Salesforce development and CI/CD
+- 🌱 I’m currently learning AI with Python
 - 📫 How to reach me: <a href="mailto:chivalry@mac.com">chivalry@mac.com</a>
 - 📄 See my full [resume].